-Justice Sotomayor and, at times, Justice Ginsburg, have been outspoken in their criticism of the values qualified immunity promotes in U.S. police culture.
-Justice Sotomayor opined, "[b]y sanctioning a 'shoot first, think later' approach to policing, the Court renders the protections of the Fourth Amendment hollow."266 Justice Sotomayor explained that the Court's recent qualified immunity jurisprudence "tells the public that palpably unreasonable conduct will go unpunished."267 Justice Ginsburg explained that "the Court's jurisprudence...sets the balance too heavily in favor of police unaccountability[.]"268 Plainly stated, Justice Sotomayor wrote, "[t]here is nothing right or just under the law about this."
-269 in cases involving the use of force.") (citing inter alia White v.
-Pauly, 127 S.Ct.
-548 (2017); Mullenix v.
-Luna, 136 S.Ct.
-305 (2015)).
+Sotomayor opined, "[b]y sanctioning a 'shoot first, think later' approach to policing, the Court renders the protections of the Fourth Amendment hollow."
+Justice Sotomayor explained that the Court's recent qualified immunity jurisprudence "tells the public that palpably unreasonable conduct will go unpunished."
+Justice Ginsburg explained that "the Court's jurisprudence...sets the balance too heavily in favor of police unaccountability[.]"
+Plainly stated, Justice Sotomayor wrote, "[t]here is nothing right or just under the law about this."